-- Leadership and character development
+- Character strengths and development

-- Team processes and outcomes
+- Group and team processes and outcomes

-- Mentoring processes and outcomes
+- Mentoring and career success

 Avolio, Bruce.
 J., Jane M. Howell, and John J. Sosik.
 "A Funny Thing Happened On The Way To The Bottom Line: Humor As A Moderator Of Leadership Style Effects."
 Academy of Management Journal 42, no. 2 (1999): 219-27. doi:10.2307/257094.

 Avolio, Bruce J., John J. Sosik, Surinder S. Kahai, and Bradford Baker.
 "E-leadership: Re-examining Transformations in Leadership Source and Transmission."
 The Leadership Quarterly 25, no. 1 (2014): 105-31. doi:10.1016/j.leaqua.2013.11.003.

 Jung, Dong Il., and John J. Sosik.
 "Transformational Leadership in Work Groups: The Role of Empowerment, Cohesiveness, and Collective-Efficacy on Perceived Group Performance."
 Small Group Research 33, no. 3 (2002): 313-36. doi:10.1177/10496402033003002.

 Sosik, John J. Leading with Character: Stories of Valor and Virtue and the Principles They Teach.
 2nd ed.
 Charlotte, NC: Information Age Publishing, 2015.

 Sosik, John J., Bruce J. Avolio, and Surinder S. Kahai.
 "Effects of Leadership Style and Anonymity on Group Potency and Effectiveness in a Group Decision Support System Environment."
 Journal of Applied Psychology 82, no. 1 (1997): 89-103. doi:10.1037/0021-9010.82.1.89.